p1ng-request/docs/templates/SharePoint/SharePoint_Get_file.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook get file from your SharePoint.
+**Description:** This notebook provides a guide to retrieving files from a SharePoint server.

 ## Input